IdleHandsApps/DesignableButton/README.md

 ## Buy now and get thes free gifts :)

-An elegant solution for keeping any UIView visible when the keyboard is being shown https://github.com/IdleHandsApps/IHKeyboardAvoiding
+An elegant solution for keeping views visible when the keyboard is shown https://github.com/IdleHandsApps/IHKeyboardAvoiding

 An easy way to make your NavBar transparent https://github.com/IdleHandsApps/UINavigationBar-Transparent